-And how many millions of taxpayer dollars will it cost to build the stadium exactly?
-At the meeting we heard first heard the figure of $15M then you somehow changed course and you said $4M… what’s the honest answer President Greg Schulz?
+How many millions of taxpayer dollars will it cost to build the stadium exactly?
+At the scoping meeting we heard first heard the figure of $15M then you somehow changed course and you said $4M… what’s the honest answer President Greg Schulz?
 Where is the money coming from exactly and why aren’t the neighbors’ concerns being addressed properly?
 Are you using bookstore profits to build this stadium at Sherbeck Field that 96% of the residents oppose?
 Please tell us this is just a very bad dream and you are just kidding about building this stadium at Sherbeck Field that will permanently ruin our lives.
 And that means forever.
 And that’s a mighty long time…

 R.I.P.
 Raymond Hills of Fullerton.

-Fullerton College President Greg Schulz- this is your forum to set the record straight with the Raymond Hills neighborhood and answer us truthfully.
+But I’m here to tell you… FJC President Greg Schulz- this is your forum to set the record straight with the Raymond Hills neighborhood and answer us truthfully.
 For Once.